f4T1H21/HackTheBox-Writeups/Boxes/Atom/README.md

 |_  start_date: N/A
 ```

-We have lots of `tcp` ports open. but this is a `Windows` box, so you need to get used to this much of open `tcp` ports :wink:
+We have lots of `tcp` ports open. but this is a `Windows` box, so you need to get used to this much of open `tcp` ports. :wink:

 Let's see what we get from the web port, which is in this case: `80/http`

 ## 80/http

-A simple web site, came out a subdirectory called `releases` with an executable file in it.
+A simple web site, I noticed a subdirectory called `releases` with an executable file in it.

 ![](src/dir.png)